MileHacker Logo

 Maximize a brief visit with focused exploration.

 24-hour layover: Start at Ghanta Ghar and bazaars for a bustling morning.
-Visit Faisalabad Museum at the afternoon.
+Visit Faisalabad Museum in the afternoon.
 Enjoy an evening stroll in Jinnah Garden and a person from there dinner on a food street.

 Weekend Getaway 2-3 Days